Our clinic is staffed by Bethany Kelly.

 No prescription or over-the-counter medications (Tylenol, aspirin, Pepto Bismol, etc.) should be sent to school via students.
 According to school bus rules, students are not permitted to have tobacco, alcohol, or any controlled substances (Ritalin, Adderall, etc.) on the bus.
 The safety of your child as well as other children is the primary consideration behind this rule.

 Note: The clinic depends on your donations for supplies for the clinic such as snacks, band aids, zip lock bags.

 The clinic is available for illnesses or injuries that occur DURING school hours.
 If a student it too ill to remain at school, a parent/guardian will be contacted to pick up the child.
 The clinic must get parent/guardian permission before releasing any student to anyone other that the parent/guardian UNLESS IT IS AN EMERGENCY.

 Health Management Plan

-If a student has a current medical condition, a completed health managment plan (available at the clinic) should be on file in the clinic.
+If a student has a current medical condition, a completed health management plan (available at the clinic) should be on file in the clinic.
 These forms help provide the medical information needed to best care for your child while at school and they must be updated every year.

-Taking medication (prescribed and over-the-counter) during school hours is discouraged, but if the student needs medication at school, a parent/guardian must complete a Gwinnett County Adminstration of Medication Form (form is available on the link to the left).
+Taking medication (prescribed and over-the-counter) during school hours is discouraged, but if the student needs medication at school, a parent/guardian must complete a GCPS Administration of Medication Form (form is available from the school clinic).
 All medications MUST be in the original container and stored in the clinic.
 Medication in baggies or envelopes will not be accepted.
-All medications must be brought to the clinic by a parent/guardian.
+All medication must be brought to the clinic by a parent/guardian.
 This includes cough drops.

 Students carrying prescribed inhalers with them throughout the day must have a Gwinnett County Asthma Plan Form signed by a parent/guardian and a physician on file in the clinic.
-Form is available on the link to the left.
+The form is available from the school clinic.